Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Conclusions

-Our method is very effective at identifying rare transient classes, including kilonovae, SLSNe, TDEs, PISN, ILOTs, and uLens-BSR as anomalous with respect to common supernovae.
+Our method is very effective at identifying rare transient classes, including kilonovae, SLSNe, TDEs, PISNe, ILOTs, and uLens-BSR as anomalous with respect to common supernovae.
 AGN outbursts, while not rare, are also identified as anomalous very effectively by our methods.
 We expect that most AGN, with their long-lived variability, will be quickly identified by surveys such as LSST.
 However, in the first year of LSST, AGN will be a large contaminant of anomalies detected.
 But, using additional data such as the distance of the transient from the nucleus of a galaxy, and cross-matches with other surveys, can help to eliminate AGN.
+As our method is not suited to classifying AGN or CVs and will identify them as anomalous, we recommend that classifiers trained on CVs and AGN be used in conjunction with our anomaly detection framework.

 CARTs, on the other hand, proved too difficult to identify with our approach.
 The reason for this difficulty is most likely because their fast rise times are very similar to many core-collapse SNe.
 As noted in \citet{Muthukrishna19RAPID}, their light curve shapes in the $g$ and $r$ passbands is very similar to common supernovae and identifying them will always be difficult from light curve shape alone.